Image relevance check

 Add sliced chicken and mushrooms to the pot.

-Move on when this stage matches the instruction: add sliced chicken and mushrooms to the pot.
+Move on after this instruction is complete: add sliced chicken and mushrooms to the pot.

 Finish phase